Last Updated on Wednesday, 01 January 2014 09:42

 - Find somebody who can be your ‘career consultant’, somebody who you can discuss on how your are approaching coaching itself.
 Ideally this would be somebody that knows the club and its members is not to much involved.

 - Don't be shy, talk to coaches who seem outside your reach.
-I have made friends in France, England and Scotland.
+I have made friends in France, England, Scotland and New Zealand.

 - Look for other sports for ideas, rugby is 50 years behind compared for example with athletics.

 I am doing the IRB Level 4 now.
 But I am still building my network.
 I was great to involve Jean Bidal in the program I have set up for the National Under 18 team of the Netherlands.
 Not as a trainer running sessions with the team, but as an advisor helping me improve the program.
 Same goes for Paul Metz who did put me on the hot seat several times, challenging my plans and the execution.
 I think more than 8 coaches contributed to the National Under 18 team's success in the FIRA-AER European Championships of 2013.

 - Paul Davey helped me to develop the defensive line-out.

 - Alex Chang changed the players thinking from "kicking the ball away" to having an "exit strategy".